SocketAddress

 possible to distinguish a Listener address via the prefix/suffix matching

-, the address controls the source address of outbound connections.
+in :ref:FilterChainMatch .]
+When used within an upstream :ref:BindConfig , the address controls the source address of outbound connections.
 For

-, the cluster type determines whether the address must be
+:ref:clusters , the cluster type determines whether the address must be

-clusters) or a hostname resolved by DNS
+an IP (STATIC or EDS clusters) or a hostname resolved by DNS

-clusters).
+(STRICT_DNS or LOGICAL_DNS clusters).
 Address resolution can be

-customized via :ref:resolver_name
+customized via :ref:resolver_name .

-When binding to an IPv6 address above, this enables IPv4 compatibility
+When binding to an IPv6 address above, this enables IPv4 compatibility _.
+Binding to :: will allow both IPv4 and IPv6 connections, with peer

-IPv4 addresses mapped into IPv6 space as ::FFFF:
+IPv4 addresses mapped into IPv6 space as ::FFFF:.

-This is only valid if :ref:resolver_name
+This is only valid if :ref:resolver_name is specified below and the

 named resolver is capable of named port resolution.